Tennis elbow: Prevention

 Activity modification is the best way to prevent the occurrence of lateral epicondylitis.
 Prevention can include avoiding extreme end range motions in extension and flexion, limit repetitive hand and wrist motions, and modification of heavy lifting with extended arms.
 Lifestyle factors such as smoking, alcohol drinking, and dietary habits are known to influence the prognosis of various medical conditions.
 Smokers showed a higher chance of developing lateral epicondylitis compared to non-smokers.
 Current research indicates that alcohol intake is not significantly associated with lateral epicondylitis.

 Treatment

 Non-operative treatment

-Non operative treatment resolves 90% of symptomatic lateral epicondylitis.
+There is no standard method for treating tennis elbow.
+Non-operative treatment resolves 90% of symptomatic lateral epicondylitis.
 Nonoperative care usually includes activity modification, physical therapy, non-steroidal anti-inflammatory medications, bracing, extracorporeal shock-wave therapy, and acupuncture.
 Modifying activity and avoiding overuse are key to treatment.
 Lifting with the palm up and avoiding palm-down movements can shift strain from the lateral to the medial epicondyle, easing pain.
-Patients should also improve lifestyle habits and avoid triggering activities.
 Following the RICE method (rest, ice, compression, elevation) can help relieve pain initially.

 Exercises

 Stretching and isometric strengthening are the most common recommended exercises.
 The muscle is stretched with the elbow straight and the wrist passively flexed.
 Isometric strengthening can be done by pushing the top of the hand up against the undersurface of a table and holding the wrist straight.